August 28, 2008

 An AHA! abacus moment in the life of a preschooler

-Then we do a few subtraction problems such as 7 − 4.
-She moved 7 beads, then "took away" or moved the other way 4 beads, and how many were left?
+Then we did a few subtraction problems such as 7 − 4.
+She moved 7 beads, then "took away", or moved the other way, 4 beads.
+How many were left?
 3 beads.
-I showed her also 50 − 10 = 40.
+I also showed her the subtraction 50 − 10 = 40.

-She started doing her own problem, "Let's do 9 − ..." and while she was thinking, I quickly proposed "... minus nine".
+She started working on her own problem, "Let's do 9 − ..." and while she was thinking, I quickly proposed "... minus nine".
 Nine minus nine.
-Well, she moved nine beads, then COUNTED the beads one by one moving them the other direction, and was left with none... and what a SURPRISE it was to her!
+Well, she moved nine beads (to make the number nine), then moved the beads the other direction, counting them one by one, and was left with none... and what a SURPRISE it was to her!
 She had to start giggling!

-It was just so cute so I had to share.
-Plus, now you know several ways how to teach math concepts with the abacus.
+It was just so cute I had to share.
+Plus, now you know several ways how to teach math concepts with the abacus.😊

 Example: